 Coronavirus: Revenue suspends interest on late payments for SMEs

-Revenue said said no debt enforcement activity would take place until further notice.
+Revenue said no debt enforcement activity would take place until further notice.

 The Revenue said the measures would assist small and medium-sized enterprises (SMEs) experiencing cashflow problems and trading difficulties arising from the coronavirus crisis.